mayra-cabrera/mayra-cabrera.github.io/_posts/2016-03-16-stricter-conversions-with-integer-and-float.md

+---
+layout: post
+title: Stricter conversions with integer and float
-# Stricter conversions with integer and float
+description: Stricter conversions with integer and float
+modified: 2016-03-16
+tags: [ruby]
+comments: true
+---

 *This is based on The Well Grounded Rubyiest book, you should definitly buy it*